MGO-team/test-repkAI/README.md

 Run `conda env create -f min_test_conda_requirements.yml`.
 This will create a new env called `patent_parser` in your default env location.
 To activate env run `conda activate patent_parser`

 ## Preprocessing

-To download sureChEMBL go to `001_preprocessing/001_download_surechembl.py` and change path to appropriate.
-Then run download script with `python 001_preprocessing/001_download_surechembl.py`.
+- To download sureChEMBL go to `001_preprocessing/001_download_surechembl.py` and change path to appropriate.
+Then run download script with `python 001_preprocessing/001_download_chembl.py`.
+- To download sureChEMBL go to `001_preprocessing/002_download_surechembl.py` and change path to appropriate.
+Then run download script with `python 001_preprocessing/002_download_surechembl.py`.

+! beware that in total two of these databases will require around 25 Gb of disk space.